chendi1208/pyfundamental/Step 1 Introduction To Python/Python Programming: Intermediate.md

 ## 1: Introduction To Classes And Objects

-In this mission, we are going to be introducing the concepts behind classes and objects.
+In this mission, we are going to be introducing the concepts behind **classes** and **objects**.
 In your path to becoming proficient in Python, you have been introduced to classes and objects everywhere without knowing it.
-Python is known as an **object-oriented programming language** which means that everything in Python is an object!
+Python is known as an **object-oriented programming language** which means that **everything in Python is an object**!
 This means that integers, floats, strings, and anything else you can imagine is an object which is created from a class.

 Anytime you assign an integer, string, or another type to a variable you have been creating an object from their respective classes.